lagosand/akka-todo-api/README.md

 ### Introduction

 This is a example project showing up how could you implement a HTTP API with Scala3.
-It's based on the CodelyTV Pro course on Scala HTTP API (that project is made with Scala 2).
+It's based on the CodelyTV Pro course on Scala HTTP API written in Scala 2.

 Libraries used:
 - Akka HTTP ([link](https://doc.akka.io/docs/akka-http/current/index.html))